aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_1/CustomRuntimeFunction/template/src/BlueprintBaseName.1/Readme.md

-# AWS Lambda Empty Function Project
+# AWS Lambda Custom Runtime Function Project

 This starter project consists of:
 * Function.cs - contains a class with a Main method that starts the bootstrap, and a single function handler method